MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

  * protocol to use the do_poll routine is identified by registered_as() entry point which is mandatory to provide.
- * requires manually constructing fields for messages, is message verison specific, (generally do not support v03 messages.)
+ * requires manually constructing fields for notification messages, is notification message verison specific, (generally do not support v03 notification messages.)
  * explicitly calls poll entry points.
  * runs, one must worry about whether one has the vip or not to decide what processing to do in each plugin.